GitMirroring/gnuboot/site/faq.md

-For those systems where no coreboot support exists, you must first port it to coreboot and, if it can then run without any blobs in the ROM image, it can be added to libreboot.
+For those systems where no coreboot support exists, you must first port it to coreboot and, if it can then run without any blobs in the ROM image, it can be added to GNU Boot.
 See: [Motherboard Porting Guide](http://www.coreboot.org/Motherboard_Porting_Guide) (this is just the tip of the iceberg!)

-Please note that board development should be done upstream (in coreboot) and merged downstream (into libreboot).
-This is the correct way to do it, and it is how the libreboot project is coordinated so as to avoid too much forking of the coreboot source code.
+Please note that board development should be done upstream (in coreboot) and merged downstream (into GNU Boot).
+This is the correct way to do it, and it is how the GNU Boot project is coordinated so as to avoid too much forking of the coreboot source code.

 What about ARM?
 -----------------------------------

-Libreboot has support for some ARM based laptops, using the *Rockchip RK3288* SoC.
-Check the libreboot [hardware compatibility list](../docs/hardware/#supported_list), for more information.
+GNU Boot has support for some ARM based laptops, using the *Rockchip RK3288* SoC.
+Check the GNU Boot [hardware compatibility list](../docs/hardware/#supported_list), for more information.

 General questions
 =================

-How do I install libreboot?
+How do I install GNU Boot?
 -------------------------------------------------------

 See [installation guide](docs/install/)